open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   be automatically resolved by the tooling.
 - **Circular Reference Handling**: Circular references between registries should be automatically detected, reported, and rejected to maintain system integrity and prevent conflicts.
-- **Publication Format**: A published registry must adhere to a format and packaging designed to ensure stability, ease of exchange, and consumption by other registries or tools.
+- **Open Publication Format**: A published registry must adhere to a open format and packaging designed to ensure stability, ease of exchange, and consumption by other registries or tools.
-- **Self-Contained**: A published registry should be self-contained.
+- **Self-Contained**: A published registry should be self-contained to make the overall system more robust and resilient to changes in dependencies.
-- **Version Discoverability**: Versions of a published registry should be easily discoverable and accessible via a URL.
+- **Version Discoverability**: Available versions of a published registry should be easily discoverable.
 - **Transparency for Telemetry Consumers**: Downstream consumers of telemetry data (e.g., backends and dashboards) should never be exposed to conflicts within or between registries.
 They should see attributes and signals as defined, without scope or conflict resolution directives, ensuring a consistent and reliable data experience.